What is baby blues?

 Does childbirth trigger baby blues?

 Finally, the baby blues can also be due to physical causes linked to childbirth.
 In fact, women don't always feel at ease with their bodies when their bellies are relaxed just after childbirth.
 They may also experience discomfort, pain, bleeding and fatigue.
-That's why we offer a collection of soft, comfortable and safe menstrual panties for pregnancy and motherhood.
+That's why we offer a collection of soft, comfortable and safe menstrual briefs for pregnancy and motherhood.

 What are the symptoms of baby blues?

-How to cope better with baby blues?
+How to cope with baby blues?